- 1. Create a Negative Keyword List

 What you should know about the Recommendations feature of Google Ads.

-5. Take advantage of demographics targeting
+5. Take Advantage of Demographic Targeting

-With demographics targeting you can exclude or adjust the bid for specific audiences based on demographic information (age, gender, household income).
+With demographics targeting, you can exclude or adjust the bid for specific audiences based on demographic information (age, gender, household income).

 This is particularly useful when targeting a specific age group.
 You can use the exclusion feature to stop your ads from showing to people outside your target age group.